Data Breach Threats

 MaaS infostealers and automated stealer logs on on the deep and dark web

-Threat actors are increasingly leveraging Malware-as-a-Service (MaaS) models to distribute infostealers.
-This, coupled with automated operations that collect and distribute stolen data logs from infected devices across Telegram channels and dark web marketplaces, has fueled the growth of a readily accessible market for stealer logs.
+Threat actors leverage Malware-as-a-Service (MaaS) models to distribute infostealers.
+This, along with automated operations that collect and distribute stolen data logs from infected devices across Telegram channels and dark web marketplaces, has fueled the growth of a readily accessible market for stealer logs.

 These logs, frequently aggregated by bots, are readily available on Telegram, either for free or through subscription services, significantly simplifying the access for cybercriminals.